makc4el/mcp-server-salesforce/AI-AGENT-GUIDE.md

 ## Overview

-This Salesforce MCP Server supports **dynamic configuration**, allowing AI agents to connect to different Salesforce orgs by providing credentials at runtime.
-This enables multi-tenant usage where each AI agent can work with its own Salesforce org.
+This Salesforce MCP Server operates in **DYNAMIC-ONLY mode**, designed specifically for AI agents to connect to different Salesforce orgs by providing credentials at runtime.
+This enables true multi-tenant usage where each AI agent works with its own Salesforce org.

+**Key Features:**
+- 🚫 **No static credentials** - Zero server-side Salesforce configuration needed
+- 🤖 **AI agent first** - Built for dynamic credential provision
+- 🏢 **Multi-tenant** - Each request can use different Salesforce orgs
+- 🚀 **Railway ready** - Deploy without any Salesforce setup

 ## Deployment

 ### Railway Deployment (Recommended)

+**Super Simple Deployment** - No Salesforce configuration needed!

 1. **Deploy to Railway:**
    ```bash